himmAllRight/himmAllRight-source/content/post/rx580-upgrade.md

 </center>

-When I [designed and built my desktop](/post/charmeleon-desktop-design/), I knew I wanted to get and AMD GPU because their open source drivers were great, and would allow me to skip all the headaches I've had over the years messing around with the proprietary Nvidia drivers.
-I remain *very* pleased with this decision, and have had zero issues getting games up and running.
+When I [designed and built my desktop](/post/charmeleon-desktop-design/), I knew I wanted to get an AMD GPU because their open source drivers were great, and would allow me to skip all the headaches I've had over the years messing around with the proprietary Nvidia drivers.
+I remain *very* pleased with that decision, and have had zero issues getting games up and running.
 No hassle, period.

 #### I needed a card to handle *modest* gaming
 In the post about my desktop, I stated that while I wasn't a big pc gamer, I did enjoy the *occasional* game.
 I play many games on consoles, especially the ones I play with my wife, but desktop gaming is still my favorite.
-That said, I don't need all my graphics set to ultra, and I tend to not play the newest games.
-I just want to play.
+That said, I don't need all my graphics settings tuned to ultra, and I tend to not play the *newest* games.

 The rx560 was a perfect little card that give me *enough* performance to play most games, without costing too much.
-GPUs were still coming down from steep prices due to crypto mining at the time, and saving some money on the GPU allowed me to buy more RAM (which I needed more than gpu power), while remaining under budget.
+GPUs were still coming down from steep prices due to crypto mining at the time, and saving some money on the GPU allowed me to buy more RAM (which I needed more), while remaining under budget.

 #### I planned to eventually upgrade